-CLASSES 45 - 50: Whatever the weather the marquee is very damp, and exhibits can fall onto the grass so a damp-proof hanger will be provided, by the show, for you to attach to the reverse of your drawing/photograph.
+CLASSES 45 - 50: Whatever the weather the marguee is very damp, and exhibits can fall onto the grass so a damp-proof hanger will be provided, by the show, for you to attach to the reverse of your drawing/photograph.
+You are permitted to invisibly mount your photograph with a piece of stiff card on the reverse to prevent curling.